Death Comes on Swift Wings

 Les peered at the closed door with blatant longing.
 “There’s a bath in there?” he asked.

 “A tub,” Carter said.
 “Old pipes.
 Finicky.
-It took me three seasons to get the landlord to agree to put it in, and I’m not having it torn out by two over-enthusiastic boys from England.
+It took me three seasons to get the landlord to agree to put it in, and I’m not having it torn out by two over-enthusiastic boys from the States.
 You’ll wash up at the basin and bathe from a bucket like everyone else.”

 “Everyone else?”
 Les echoed.